GluuFederation/gluu-docker/examples/multi-hosts/README.md

 ### Setup Nodes

+__Note__, we need to create a file contains DigitalOcean access token:

+    echo $DO_TOKEN > $PWD/volumes/digital-access-token

 To setup nodes, execute the command below:

-    ./nodes.sh up $driver

-where `$driver` value is `digitalocean`.
-__Note__, for `digitalocean` driver, we need to create a file contains DigitalOcean access token:

-    echo $DO_TOKEN > $PWD/volumes/digital-access-token

-For `digitalocean` droplet:

-    ./nodes.sh up digitalocean
+    ./nodes.sh up

 This command will create `manager-1` and `worker-1` nodes and setup the Swarm cluster.